vcputtini/impala-udf-cpp/README.md

 As much as possible we will provide UDFs for use and learning.

+We use Cloudera Quickstart for all our studies on the Hadoop ecosystem.
+With a special focus on Impala, HBASE and Flume.

 - liblocation: <br>
 It is a minimal library of functions related to Geo localization to be used directly in SQL statements in Apache Impala.
 See liblocatio/READMED.md for details.